indigo423/timeseries-integration-pgtimeseries/README.md

 * (Done) Rename `show-ts-config` to `ts-config` and add options to allow the retention and compression intervals to be set on the fly. (pgtimeseries doesn't support changing the partition interval yet)
 * It probably needs more tests.
 I don't know how to write tests.
 PRs welcome.
 * Make something that can backfill the database from existing rrd or jrb
+* Figure out how to use the external data source everywhere the regular datasource is used.